 In the beginning, using your body weight is an effective way to improve your strength in preparation for these big lifts.

 When you’re ready, you can progress to moderate repetitions with moderate weights.
 About 3 weight training sessions a week should do the trick, consisting of 8 to 12 reps focussing on individual muscle groups.

 Getting yourself to the gym regularly can be trying.
 Here are a few tips to help you make every workout enjoyable and productive.

 Sticking to a strict regime on your own is never easy.
 Enlisting the help of a personal trainer will help you to see results quicker and stay on top of your game.

-When you sign up for our 9-week challenge we will match you with a personal challenge coach.
+When you sign up for the 21 Day Body Transformation Challenge, we will match you with a personal challenge coach.
 They’ll guide you on what to eat for your body type and how to get the best results from your workouts.